User Rating: 5 / 5

 Like light bulbs, photo papers can be warm, neutral, or cool white.
 And just like lighting, these different hues enhance certain subjects.
 For example, warm white flatters skin tones, whereas bright-white will emphasize blue skies, winter scenes, and high-contrast black and white photos.
 A neutral white paper is a good all-rounder.

-Weight is measured in GSM, and the heavier it is, the thicker your prints will be.
 Slightly thicker papers capture the feel of old-style chemical prints.
 The more substantial weight often seems intrinsically more valuable, too.
 However, more substantial papers are not always higher quality in printing terms.
+Heavier or thicker paper rarely affects the quality of the photo itself, but it does change the experience of handling the photo..

 Another of our favorites is Canson Infinity Rag Photographique in 310 gsm.
 With its 100% cotton content, this museum-quality matte paper offers excellent archival protection.
 This is another paper with impressive Dmax capabilities, which enables it to render great detail in ultra-deep blacks.
 It's an excellent choice for restoring old black and white photos or reprinting images with wide contrast.